Just the mental model

 Real-world analog: GitHub Actions.

-Give the user a control surface that can list tools, request approvals, and show a readable history of actions.
+Give the user a control surface that can list tools, request approval, and dispatch approved calls.

 Real-world analog: Aider.